johnkil/Android-RobotoTextView/README.md

 #### In XML

-To set up a typeface you must specify the parameter `typeface`:
+To set up a typeface you must specify the parameter `robotoTypeface`:

 ``` xml
 <com.devspark.robototextview.widget.RobotoTextView